RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-field-extensions/scaffolder-frontend-module-http-request-field/README.md

         ui:options:
           title: My Dropdown title
           description: My custom description for the component
-          # The Path on the Backstage API and the parameters to fetch the data for the dropdown
+          # (Optional) The Path on the Backstage API and the parameters to fetch the data for the dropdown
           path: 'catalog/entity-facets'
-          # This selects the array element from the API fetch response.
-It finds the array with the name kind
+          # (Optional) Selects the array from the API response to use for populating the values of the select.
-          # under the facets object
+          # It finds the array with the name kind under the facets object
           arraySelector: 'facets.kind'
-          # (Optional) This selects the field in the array to use for the value of each select item.
+          # (Optional) Selects the field in the array to use for the value of each select item.
 If its not specified
           # it will use the value of the item directly.
           valueSelector: 'count'
-          # (Optional) This selects the field in the array to use for the label of each select item.
+          # (Optional) Selects the field in the array to use for the label of each select item.
           labelSelector: 'value'
           # (Optional)
           dynamicParams:
-            # (Optional) This is the key of an additional dynamic query parameter that can be added to the request
-            paramKeyLocation: 'facet'
-            # (Optional) This is the key of a previous property who's selected value will be used as an additional query parameter value on the request
+            # (Optional) The key of a previous template property in this form who's selected value will be used as the query parameter value on the request
             paramValueLocation: 'facetValue'
 ```